kasparszpoj-bit/dissertation-owf-demersal-fish-north-sea/README.md

 - **Species commercial-importance classifications:** Froese, R. and D. Pauly.
 Editors.
 (2026).
 FishBase.
 World Wide Web electronic publication. www.fishbase.org Accessed via the rfishbase R package (Boettiger et al., 2012).

-Raw data is not hosted in this repository.
-Researchers wishing to reproduce the analysis should obtain it from the sources listed above.

 ## Repository Structure